 “I’ve had enough of your Caribbean vacations for this year!”

-This is the response Bill Piatt got from his wife Anne when he proposed a trip to the Dominican Republic one cold February day in Virginia.
+This is the response Bill got from his wife Anne when he proposed a trip to the Dominican Republic.

-At that point, the couple had just returned from four weeks on another Caribbean island.
-They’d originally booked for five weeks but couldn’t bring themselves to stay a minute longer.
-Not when a new cruise ship pulled up every day, releasing thousands of tourists to swarm the shores and fill the restaurants and shops.
+At that point, the couple had returned from four weeks on another Caribbean island.
+Firstly, they’d booked for five weeks.
+But couldn’t bring themselves to stay a minute longer.
+Not when a new cruise ship pulled up every day.
+That is to say, it released thousands of tourists to swarm the shores and fill the restaurants and shops.

-When Bill shared his story at our Live and Invest in the Dominican Republic Conference in Santo Domingo last week, he explained how, for many years before this random trip to the DR, the couple had been searching for their dream location overseas.
+When Bill shared his story at our Live and Invest in the Dominican Republic Conference last week.
+He explained how, before this random trip to the DR, the couple had been searching for their dream location.

-Over the course of 10 years, they’d been to parts of Nicaragua, Ecuador, Honduras, Costa Rica, Belize, and Spain—spending a month or so in each.
+Over the course of 10 years, they’d been to parts of Nicaragua, Costa Rica, Belize, and Spain—spending a month or so in each.
 They’d seen a lot.
-And, nothing, so far, had been just right.
+Above all, nothing, so far, had been just right.